-3. Before any work on the development hereby permitted is first commenced details of the materials and detailing to be used for the external surfaces of the buildings and surface material for the parking areas be submitted to and approved by the Local Planning Authority.
+3. No development above damp-proof course level shall take place until details of the materials and detailing to be used for the external surfaces of the buildings and surface material for parking areas are submitted to and approved by the Local Planning Authority.
+The development shall then be constructed in accordance with the approved materials.